emberjs/rfcs/text/0000-glimmer-components.md

   argument changes for any values that can be computed directly via getters.
   Ideally, most logic for derived state is conventionally in tracked or computed properties.
-* `didUpdateArgs` is the place to react to argument changes that don't fit into getters.
-This includes asynchronous calls, conditional changes (e.g. if an arg changed, do X, else do nothing), etc.
 * `willDestroy` is the correct place for all teardown code, like in classic components.
 * `didReceiveAttrs`, `willRender`, and `didRender` code should be extracted into